 - 1 If necessary, assign the MAX a station name in the System profile.
 This example uses the name SITEAGW for the MAX. - 2 Set the IPX frame type in the Ethernet profile.

+'''

+Ethernet

+Mod Config

+Ether options...

-IPX Frame=802.3 '''
+IPX Frame=802.3

+'''

 3 Turn on bridging and specify an authentication protocol in the Answer profile.